What is a dismissal without prejudice?

 - Pre-Trial Diversion Programs: Negotiating entry into diversion programs, which, upon successful completion, can lead to charges being dismissed.

-- Plea Bargains: While not technically a dismissal, negotiating lesser charges can sometimes result in the original charges being dropped.
+- Plea Bargains: While not technically a dismissal, negotiating lesser charges can sometimes result in the prosecution agreeing to dismiss the original charges.

 - Witness and Victim Issues

-- Uncooperative or Unavailable Witnesses: If key witnesses or the alleged victim refuses to cooperate or cannot be located, the prosecution may have to drop the charges.
+- Uncooperative or Unavailable Witnesses: If key witnesses or the alleged victim refuse to cooperate or cannot be located, the prosecution may have to drop the charges.

 - Discrediting Witnesses: Demonstrating that witnesses are unreliable or have ulterior motives can significantly weaken the prosecution’s case.

 Criminal cases have specialized rules, laws, statutes, and regulations.
-If you are charged with a crime or being investigated for a crime, it is essential that you have a criminal law specialist represent you and protect you against the government.
-Motion to Dismiss the charges against you may be appropriate in your state or federal criminal case.
+If you are charged with a crime or under investigation for a crime, it is essential that you have a criminal law specialist represent you and protect you against the government.
+A motion to dismiss the charges against you may be appropriate in your state or federal criminal case.
 A top criminal lawyer would be able to provide a free consultation for you and discuss the potential of a motion for dismissal with or without prejudice in your case.
 At the law firm of LEWIS & DICKSTEIN, P.L.L.C., our attorneys have decades of legal experience in criminal defense.
 Call us or click this link for a free consultation.
 We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.